DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/RequestManagement/rmsComponents.rst

 CleanReqDBAgent
 ---------------

 This agent cleans the DB from old Requests in final state.

-Special configuration options are
+Configuration options are described :mod:`here <DIRAC.RequestManagementSystem.Agent.CleanReqDBAgent>`.

-* `DeleteGraceDays`: (default 60)  Delay after which Requests are removed
-* `DeleteLimit`: (default 100)  Maximum number of Requests to remove per cycle
-* `DeleteFailed`: (default False)  Whether to delete also Failed request
-* `KickGraceHours`: (default 1)  After how long we should kick the Requests in `Assigned`
-* `KickLimit`: (default 10000)  Maximum number of requests kicked by cycle

 .. _reqProxy: